ZeanQin/zeanqin.github.io/content/articles/c-sharp-mstestv2.md

 - Quick to execute (versus manual testing)
 - Generally more repeatable (versus manual)
 - Execution flexibility:
-  - Run on demand
+  - Run on demand (e.g. on a local machine after we've made a change)
-  - As part of continuous integration
+  - As part of continuous integration (e.g. on a build server)
   - On a schedule (e.g. overnight)

 ## MSTest Overview